-Here are 12 tips to help boost your productivity today;
+12 tips to help give you a productivity boost today

-When you’re working in your business every day, it is so easy to become blinkered.
-You start to see what you want to see not what is the reality.
+When you’re working in your business every day, it is easy to become blinkered.
+You start to see what you want to see, not what the reality is.

 I call this ‘focus distortion‘.

-It’s like at home when you’ve been away for a while and when you return you notice the pile of old magazines in the corner of the lounge or the DVD’s clogging the shelf beneath the TV.
-You start to question how long they’ve been there as you’ve failed to notice them previously.
-You decide to do a spring clean and set about creating a new reality as you look at your world through a fresh lens.
+It’s like at home when you’ve been away for a while, and when you return, you notice the pile of old magazines in the corner of the lounge or the devices clogging the shelf beneath the TV.
+You start questioning how long they’ve been there as you’ve failed to notice them.
+You do a spring clean and create a new reality as you look at your world through a fresh lens.

 Apply the same fresh lens to your business.
-Challenge yourself to imagine you’re a new executive and challenge yourself to question everything, and I mean everything!
+Challenge yourself to imagine you’re a new executive and begin to question everything, and I mean everything!

-Walking through your business with a restless curiosity and fresh lens is a cathartic experience and will certainly awaken your senses.
+Walking through your business with a restless curiosity and fresh lens is a cathartic experience that will awaken your senses.

-#2 – question what is truly worthy of your time?
+#2 – Question what is worthy of your time?

 To achieve this, ask yourself this question; what is truly worthy of my time?

-If you find you’re spending more time on tasks and activities which quite clearly you shouldn’t be, then now is the time to change because if you don’t, nobody else will.
+If you find you’re spending more time on tasks and activities that you shouldn’t be, then now is the time to change because if you don’t, nobody else will.

-One of your highest callings is to be conscious and deliberate in how you set your high performing weeks up for success.
+One of your highest callings is to be conscious and deliberate in setting your high-performing weeks for success.

 …focus on the things that only you can do, the areas genuinely worthy of your time;